What The Forest Taught Me…

 I’m a dirty hippie!

 And, I spend a boatload of time in the forest.
-In the wood.
+In the coolest hiking trails that I can find.
 Out in nature.

 One thing that never ceases to amaze me, is that the forest will never stop teaching all of those who listen.
 And watch.